MSc in Innovation and Entrepreneurship Admissions Webinar with the HEC Paris team HEC Paris Jouy-en-Josas mercredi 15 novembre 2023 HEC Paris Jouy-en-Josas Yvelines

 MSc in Innovation and Entrepreneurship Admissions Webinar with the HEC Paris team HEC Paris Jouy-en-Josas

-MSc in Innovation and Entrepreneurship Admissions Webinar with the HEC Paris team HEC Paris Jouy-en-Josas Mercredi 15 novembre, 16h00

-MSc in Innovation and Entrepreneurship Admissions Webinar with the HEC Paris team Mercredi 15 novembre, 16h00 1
+MSc in Innovation and Entrepreneurship Admissions Webinar with the HEC Paris team Mercredi 15 novembre, 16h00 HEC Paris sur inscription

 Join us discover MSc in Innovation and Entrepreneurship and its Executive track at the Admissions Webinar on November 15, 2023!